 On March 4 and 5, 2005, nearly three hundred people gathered at the Yale Law School for a symposium on the emerging law and theory of same-sex marriage.
 Entitled "Breaking with Tradition: New Frontiers for Same-Sex Marriage," the symposium gathered scholars, litigators, activists, and theorists for what proved to be two exceptionally stimulating days of conversation.
 It was, we believe, a fully realized intersection of theory and practice.

-Eastwood, Hugh and Smith, Jason J.
+Hugh Eastwood & Jason J. Smith,

-"Do Same-Sex Couples Have a Right to Marry?
-The State of the Conversation Today,"
+Do Same-Sex Couples Have a Right to Marry?
+The State of the Conversation Today,

-Available at: http://digitalcommons.law.yale.edu/yjlf/vol17/iss1/3
+Available at: https://digitalcommons.law.yale.edu/yjlf/vol17/iss1/3